 Question 8.
 How does ATT&CK integrate with SIEM tools?

 Answer: ATT&CK integrates with SIEM platforms like Splunk, QRadar, or Microsoft Sentinel to enhance detection.
-Analysts correlate logs with ATT&CK techniques, create dashboards for tracking tactics, and automate alerts when suspicious behavior matches known attack patterns.
+Analysts correlate logs with ATT&CK techniques, create dashboards for tracking tactics, and automate alerts when suspicious behaviour matches known attack patterns.

 Question 9.
 What are some challenges when using the ATT&CK framework?